The family name „LASCHET“ stands for a family business history for more than 100 years.

 Go to the ENGINEERING section of this web site to get more detailed information.

-Engineering Services: simulation of torsional and flexural vibrations in drives (machines, plants, vehicles, ships); ARMD software; international engineering seminars & short courses.
+Engineering Services: simulation of torsional and lateral vibrations in drives (machines, plants, vehicles, ships); ARMD software; international engineering webinars & seminars & short courses.

 Expert activities and technical consulting by an expert in many industrial fields; support in case of troubleshooting for problem solving.

 You may contact us any time.
-Please send us more details on your requirements so that we can provide you with more detailed information.
+Please send us more details on your requirements.